digidemlab/digidemlab.github.io/_projects/coldigit-presented-at-decidim-fest.md

 image: "/uploads/DSC_0078.jpg"
 thumbnail: "/uploads/DSC_0078_thumb.jpg"
 excerpt: See Digidem Lab's presentation at DecidimFest
-ingress-text: Digidem Lab presented work with an international team of researchers at this years DecidimFest.
+ingress-text: Digidem Lab presented our work with an international team of researchers at this years DecidimFest.
 links:
 - title: Presentation at DecidimFest21